Rule 1501:3-10-04 | Forest management plan; provisions.

 (D) Forest management plan amendments:

 An approved forest management plan may be extended or amended by the owner with advance notice to the chief by filing a written request indicating the nature and substance of the change.
-The chief will determine the acceptability of the proposed change and shall inform the owner, in writing, of its determination within thirty days of receipt of the request.
+The chief will determine the acceptability of the proposed change and will inform the owner, in writing, of its determination within thirty days of receipt of the request.
 If the request for change is not approved by the chief, the owner may appeal the decision, within thirty days of its receipt, by filing a written appeal to the chief.
-When a request for change is approved, the chief shall inform the owner of the necessary administrative and technical procedures to follow.
+When a request for change is approved, the chief will inform the owner of the necessary administrative and technical procedures to follow.